IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

       - ........
 ~~~~

+If shared code following naming conventions and is planned to managed in their own git repository, you can also provide naming conventions.

 ### Combining use cases

-There can be combined scenarios to extract the applications.
+You can combine the above scenarios to configure input to Migration Modeler.
 For instance, a given library contains artifacts from one application, while other libraries contain files from multiple applications.
 Or you need to apply specific naming conventions for include files.

 In that case, the solution is to configure multiple Applications Mapping files:
 - One Applications Mapping file would contain the definition for the datasets having artifacts belonging to only one application
 - A second Applications Mapping file would contain the definitions for the datasets having artifacts from multiple applications.

-Based on requirements, additional Applications Mapping files can be defined, to support different scenarios and combinations.
-Only one execution of the [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) is necessary, to extract definitions from multiple Applications Mapping files.
-The latest enhancements to the DBB Git Migration Modeler allow the processing of multiple Applications Mapping files in one go.
+The [Migration-Modeler-Start script](./src/scripts/Migration-Modeler-Start.sh) will process all available Applications Mapping files.

 ## Generating properties